Take a great portrait in one minute!

 If you take a double portrait, you may want to add the following considerations:

-• For a good picture it is necessary to stand a lot closer than we usually find socially comfortable.
+• For a good picture it is necessary to stand a lot closer to each other than we usually find socially comfortable.
 Else the faces will look like little scattered satellites and the reader will feel that you are remote.

 • It is common that the height of two people needs to be equalised (with one person standing on something) so the eyes of both reach a similar level in the picture.
 Outdoor stairs can be handy.